thadk/bookmarklets/README.md

 # bookmarklets

-paste the source code into a bookmark's `url` field to create a bookmarklet. firefox + github won't run bookmarklets, showing a warning instead:
+paste the source code into a bookmark's `url` field to create a bookmarklet

+currently only `github.js`, which toggles between a repo's source and docs (`gh-pages`)

+broken on firefox + https github:

     CSP WARN: Directive inline script base restriction violated

-currently only `github.js`, which redirects you to a repo's github.io page. also see [rawgithub](https://github.com/rgrove/rawgithub)
+also see [rawgithub](https://github.com/rgrove/rawgithub)